What is remote onboarding?

 How can successful remote onboarding improve company culture?

 The remote onboarding process is the first step in building a relationship with a new employee.
-A company that invests in a new employee’s well-being through a thoughtful onboarding process is well on its way to increase long-term employee engagement, retention, and overall job satisfaction.
-Caring for an employee’s needs from the very beginning can have a far-reaching impact, establishing a foundation for a healthy, thriving, and attractive company culture.
+A company that invests in a new employee’s well-being through a thoughtful onboarding process is well on its way to increasing long-term employee engagement, retention, and overall job satisfaction.
+Onboarding and company culture go hand in hand; caring for an employee’s needs from the very beginning can have a far-reaching impact, establishing a foundation for a healthy, thriving, and attractive company culture as well as a successful organization.